adadaptedinc/android-sdk/README.md

 # AdAdapted Android SDK

 The Android SDK integrates AdAdapted services with partner Android apps.

 Development is done using Android Studio.
+Updating the public facing API should be done with care since those changes will require more than a drop-in update from partners.

 Documentation for integrating the SDK with and App can be found at [https://dev.adadapted.com/android/index.html](https://dev.adadapted.com/android/index.html)

 ### Prerequisites